How can I join the library?

 What if I return items late?

 There is a charge for books that are returned late and where hire items are kept late the charge is payable again.
-This applies to DVDs and talking books.
-Full details are available here.
+Visit Library charges for more information.

 How do I place a request?